What happens during sex after radical prostatectomy

 I have found that you need to continue the stimulation once you start ejaculating, and I need to continue to have stimulation applied to me to keep me ejaculating.

-It seems the male orgasms are similar to the type of female orgasms, after you had the surgery.
+It seems the male orgasms are now similar to the type the females have, after you had the surgery.
 I mean you can take more stimulation, and you will not ejaculate as fast.
-I think this may be different for each man, as the amount of nerves that are disturbed during the operation would affect everyone a little different.
+I think this may be different for each man, as the amount of nerves that have been disturbed during the operation would affect everyone a little different.

 You should check the videos showing nerve sparing surgery.
-I had watched the video from Johns Hopkins Hospital, which invented this type of surgery.
+I had watched the video from Johns Hopkins Hospital, which invented this type of operation.
 I went back to find the link so I could post it for your information, but I was unable to find this video.
 So I have found some other nerve sparing surgery videos, but before you watch the video, You should know what information I had learned from the Johns Hopkins Hospital video.

-When you watch these videos, you should pay attention to how they protect the nerve bundles.
-They are not supposed to use cauterizing around the nerve bundle, and try not to injure the nerve bundles; the surgeon is supposed to use rounded tools as they separate the nerve bundles to be cut away from the prostate gland...
+When you watch these videos, you should pay attention to how they protect the nerve bundles as the surgeon cuts around them.
+They are not supposed to use cauterizing around the nerve bundle, and try not to injure the nerve bundles; the surgeon is supposed to use rounded tools as they separate the nerve bundles to be cut away from the prostate gland using a scalpel ...

 The video I watched from Johns Hopkins talked about how they had improved this procedure, and they talked about not using any cauterization, or heat to cut with.
 They used blunt rounded probes to move the nerve bundle so it may be cut away from the prostate gland.
 They try not to disturb the nerves in any way as they cut the prostate out.